PastaChicken/cmpm-121-f25-d3-AlfredoBarragan/PLAN.md

 7: Change movement to be real-world geolocation of their device

-8: Hide UI as it is no longer needed
+8: Implement testing Save state [X]

-9: Implement a save state
+9: Implement a way to start a new game [X]

+10: Create an option to toggle between GPS based movement and button Movement

-10: add a win condition. (forgot to implement if still needed)
+11: add a win condition. (forgot to implement if still needed)

 The game is played across the cells of a rectilinear latitude–longitude grid, spread out over the surface of the planet Earth.
 At the start of the game, every cell has either 1 or 0 tokens in it (but the probability of having a token or even whether that probability is constant across space is unspecified, up to the designer's creative choice).